spot-next/core-next/docs/quickstart.md

 > Add the /src/gen/java` folder to your IDE's build path, otherwise the IDE might not be able to resolve the newly generated classes!

 Both the **name and the package are mandatory** as some java code is generated out of this XML snippet.
 Every item has a unique `PK` to distinquish different objects in the database.
 Additionally we added the "unique-modifier" to the `title` property.
 This creates another database constraint that only allows one `Party` with the same title.
-The validator element `javax.validation.constraints.NotNull` adds a [JSR-303 validation](https://beanvalidation.org/1.0/spec/) to the property.
+The validator element `jakarta.validation.constraints.NotNull` adds a [JSR-303 validation](https://beanvalidation.org/1.0/spec/) to the property.
 Basically it means that the value may not be `null` when saving.
 The description elements will be rendered as Javadoc.

 What we are still missing is list of guests.
 In general there are two options to add a collection property to an Item type: